B3DS-D01/iFARM-HL7/README.md

-# iOSearch
+# iFARM-HL7
-This is a B3 DS project and anyone who wants to contribute would need to seek permission
+The aim of the project is to handle inbound and outbound HL7 messages.